 - Navigate to Settings > Technical > Security.

-📝 NOTE: When you set and/or change any settings on this page, be sure to scroll down and click Save.
+NOTE: When you set and/or change any settings on this page, you must scroll down and click Save to apply them.

 Configure the security settings as described in the sections that follow.